Whose Responsibility Is It? (9th Grade)

 Once they have made the decision where to place the “responsibility,” have the learners tape the problem in the appropriate column.

 When the learners have completed their ‘assigning of responsibility,’ form groups composed of three learners each, and ask them to share their individual decisions concerning the ‘responsibilities’ in their group and then discuss.
-Give each group an additional copy of Attachments One and Two.
+Give each group an additional copy of Handouts One and Two.
 Reach group consensus in the assigning or re-assigning of responsibilities.
-Using the new Attachments, have the groups indicate their results from their having reached consensus.
+Using the new Handouts, have the groups indicate their results from their having reached consensus.

 Have each group then share their ‘responsibility’ assignments for each sector with the whole class.